 Fashion is one of the most labour-dependent industries because each piece of apparel must be handmade along a lengthy supply chain.
-1 in 6 of the world’s workers are employed in the fashion industry, and around 80% of those workers are female.
+1 in 6 of the world’s workers are employed in the fashion industry, and a majority of those workers are female.
 This makes fashion a hot button feminist topic when considering the implications of employing so many women in an unregulated labour market.
 In line with the Fashion Revolution Week 2021 theme of ‘Rights, Relationships, and Revolution’, we wanted to answer the all-important question: what is the impact of fast fashion on garment workers?

-Every year, we collectively purchase around 80 billion pieces of new clothing globally.
+Every year, we collectively purchase tens of billions of pieces of new clothing globally.
 A McKinsey and Company study found that fashion consumption increased by 60% between 2000 and 2014 alone.
 By 2030, it is estimated the fashion industry will consume resources equivalent to two Earths, with the demand for clothing forecast to increase by 63%.
 To meet the demand of fast fashion’s ever-changing window displays, fashion as we know it has been increasingly reliant upon low-cost labour.
 Over the decades, the fashion industry has made an intentional choice to move its labour to low-income Asian countries like Bangladesh, India, China, Vietnam, and the Philippines.
 Here it recruits mainly female factory workers because of Asian women’s social and economic vulnerability.

 The realities of unsafe workplaces